-The Quixote Center has been working in solidarity with the people of Haiti since 1991, building grassroots activism in support of more just policies.
-We also provide support for organizations in Haiti, with an emphasis on local, democratic control through our partnership with the Jean Marie Vincent Formation Center in Gros Morne.
+Since 1991, the Quixote Center has worked in solidarity with the people of Haiti building grassroots activism in support of more just policies.
+We also provide support for organizations in Haiti with an emphasis on local democratic control through our partnership with the Jean Marie Vincent Formation Center in Gros Morne.

 Model Forest on Tet Mon

 In 1998 a community association was formed to address land erosion along the highway that passes through Gros Morne.
-The solution was to begin a reforestation effort on Tet Mon, a mountain near the highway, runoff from the mountain was a major source of erosion on the highway.
+The solution was to begin a reforestation effort on Tet Mon, a mountain near the highway.
+Runoff from the mountain was a major source of erosion on the highway.
 The program in Tet Mon took off and now it is home to a forest of 200,000+ trees.
-The forest is a space for community meetings, trainings, and is itself a space for exploring different planting techniques, including drip irrigation, a vital technology for agriculture in Haiti.
+Now, persons use the forest as a space for community meetings, trainings and for exploring different planting techniques, including drip irrigation which is a vital technology for Haitian agriculture.

 Tree Nursery and Outreach Project